ppy/osu-wiki/wiki/Client/Interface/en.md

 In this screen, you can apply modifications ("mods" for short) to gameplay.
 Some mods lower difficulty and apply a multiplier that lowers the score you achieve.
 Conversely, some mods increase the difficulty, but apply a multiplier that increases the score you achieve.
 Finally, some mods modify gameplay in a different way.
 [Relax](/wiki/Game_modifier/Relax) and [Auto Pilot](/wiki/Game_modifier/Autopilot) fall in that category.

 Place your mouse on a mod's icon to see a short description of its effect.
 Click on an icon to select or deselect that mod.
-Some mods, like Double Time, have multiple variations; click on the mod again to cycle through.
-The score multiplier value displays the combined effect the multipliers of the mod(s) of you have selected will have on your score.
+Some mods, like DoubleTime, have multiple variations—click on the mod again to cycle through them.
+The score multiplier value displays the combined effect all selected mods will have on your score.
 Click `Reset all mods` or press `1` to deselect all currently selected mods.
 Click `Close` or press `2` or `Esc` to return to the song selection screen.

 Click the `Random` button or press `F2` to have the game **randomly scroll through all of your beatmaps and pick one.**